shuding/tilg/README.md

 }
 ```

-When appending a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) after the `useTilg()` call, it will also log it as the debug message:
+When appending a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to the `useTilg()` call, it will also be displayed as the debug message:

 ```jsx
 useTilg()`count = ${count}`